Behavioral Health Services Information and Referral Center

 IDP Coordinator: Joe Bodo, MEd, LPC, CSAC, ICS, IDP-AT (715) 638-3304

 You can receive an OWI assessment at the Sawyer County I & R Center by appointment only.
 Once convicted of an OWI, you MUST schedule your assessment in-person at the I & R Center.
 You MUST be a Sawyer County resident in order to have your assessment completed at the I & R Center.
-A down payment of $125 is required.
-The total assessment cost is $200.
-Payments must be cash, check, or money order.
-No credit or debit cards are accepted.
+The total assessment cost is $250.
+Payments must be cash, money order, or credit/debit card.
+Checks are NOT accepted.
+You may make several payments, but the actual assessment will not be scheduled until all paper work has been turned in and payment has been made in full.
 There is a $50.00 no show/late cancellation fee.
 If you are late, you will have to reschedule and pay a $25.00 rescheduling fee.

 Following your assessment, your assessor may refer you for outpatient counseling services, to Groups Dynamics Traffic Safety School, or the Multiple Offender Program.
-You are required to attend a Victim Impact Panel held quarterly at the Sawyer County Courthouse with a $50.00 fee.
+You may be required to attend a Victim Impact Panel held in Barron and Rusk County with a $50.00 fee.
 For more information on the OWI assessment process, please call (715) 638-3317.

 For additional questions, please call or visit the following links: